 The parameters of all competitors are set as suggested in their respective papers.
-For \algopt (single thread) and \algoptp (parallel), by default we set error threshold $\epsilon=0.015$ and random walk stopping probability $\alpha=0.5$, and we use $n_b=10$ threads for \algoptp (parallel).
+For \algopt, \algoptp, and \newalg, by default we set error threshold $\epsilon=0.015$ and random walk stopping probability $\alpha=0.5$, and we use $n_b=10$ threads for \algoptp and $\kappa=1024$ for \newalg.
 Unless otherwise specified, we set space budget $k=128$.

-The evaluation results of our proposed methods against the competitors for attribute inference, link prediction and node classification, are reported in Sections \ref{sec:attr-infer}, \ref{sec:link-pred} and \ref{sec:node-class} respectively.
-The efficiency and scalability evaluation is reported in \secref{sec:exp-effi}.
-A method will be excluded if it cannot finish training within one week. \addexp
+The efficiency evaluation results of all methods are presented in \secref{sec:exp-effi}.
+We report the evaluation results of all methods for link prediction, node classification, and attribute inference, in Sections \ref{sec:link-pred}, \ref{sec:node-class}, and \ref{sec:attr-infer} respectively.
+A method is excluded in our study if it cannot finish training within one week.